solidi/hl-mods/workspace/redist/readme.txt

     - Removed color adjustment on model select screen
     - Improved player model photos
     - Fixed ability to fire weapon while frozen
+    - Survive a vest attack when in god mode
+    - Readded dual rpg to duals only mode

 Beta 3 Features: